JaredTMurray/Mission-to-Mars/README.md

 ### Deliverable 2:
 A Jupyter [Mars temperture Data Part 2](#) notebook containing code that scrapes the [Mars weather data](https://data-class-mars-challenge.s3.amazonaws.com/Mars/index.html) and that cleans, visualizes, and analyzes that data.
--	From the code In [2],[3] and [4], used the Beautiful Soap and two for loops to go through the HTML table were used, to find the row and header data in In [4].
-It was extracted into mars_df dataframe.
-The Either Pandas or Splinter and Beautiful Soup were used to scrape the data.
-The columns have the correct headings and data types.
-(15 points)
+-	From the code In [2],[3] and [4], used the Beautiful Soap and two for loops to go through the HTML table were used, to find the row and header data in In [4]. the data from the HTM: table was extracted into mars_df dataframe.
+In [7] code was  used astpe to set the columns headers to the correct headings and data types.
+See Out [7].
 -	The data was analyzed to answer the following questions, and a data visualization was created to support each answer: (40 points)
  -	How many months exist on Mars?
  - 	Which month, on average, has the lowest temperature?
 The highest?